John H. Griebel: Early years

 John H. Griebel was born on June 28, 1901, in Hartford, Connecticut, the son of William H. and Catherine Houghton Griebel.
 Following the high school, he entered the Rutgers University, where he was a member of the Reserve Officers' Training Corps and reached the rank of captain.

 He graduated in June 1926 with Bachelor of Science degree in Civil Engineering and was commissioned second lieutenant in the Marine Corps that same month.
 Griebel was subsequently ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed in February 1927 and embarked for Nicaragua as a member of the 2nd Marine Brigade under Brigadier general Logan Feland.

 Griebel took participated in the jungle patrols against Sandino bandits until August that year and returned to the United States.
 Following his return stateside, he was stationed for four months at the Marine Barracks, San Diego, California and then left for duty in China.
-Griebel served as a Company Officer with 6th Marine Regiment in Tientsin until January 1929, when he was transferred to 4th Marine Regiment in Shanghai.
+Griebel served as a Company Officer with 6th Marine Regiment in Tianjin until January 1929, when he was transferred to 4th Marine Regiment in Shanghai.

 He spent two months with guard duties at Shanghai International Settlement and then embarked for the Philippines for three-month duty with the Marine Barracks at Olongapo.
 Griebel then returned to Shanghai and remained there until February 1930, when he was ordered back to the United States.

 Griebel subsequently served with the Marine Detachment at the Rapidan Camp at Criglersville, Virginia, which served as rustic retreat for President Herbert Hoover and his wife Lou Henry Hoover.
 He served in that assignment until December 1930 and embarked again for Nicaragua for duty with the 2nd Marine Brigade under Brigadier general Frederic L. Bradman.
 Upon his return stateside, Griebel served with the Marine Barracks at New York Navy Yard until January 1932, when he was ordered to the Panama Canal Zone for guard duties.
 While in this capacity, he was promoted to first lieutenant in November 1932.

 He was ordered to the Marine Corps Schools, Quantico in June 1934 and completed the Junior Course several months later.
 Griebel then served at the Marine Barracks Quantico until June 1936, when he was promoted to captain and ordered to San Diego, where he received orders to join 4th Marine Regiment under Colonel Charles F. B. Price.

 Griebel then served his second tour of duty in Shanghai until November 1937, when he was appointed Commanding officer of the Marine Detachment aboard the gunboat USS Sacramento.
 He participated in the patrol cruises off the coast of Shanghai until September 1938, when he returned for duty in Shanghai.
 In July 1939, Griebel was transferred to the Naval Station Cavite, Philippine Islands.